danielpizarrotadres/how-linux-works/README.md

 - ### 2.3 Basic Commands

+    - [ ] 2.3.3 cp

+        - In its simplest form, `cp` copies files.
+For example, to copy `file1` to `file2` enter this:

+                        $ cp file1 file2

+        - To copy a number of files to a directory (folder) named `dir`, try this instead:

+                        $ cp file1 ... fileN dir

     - [ ] 2.3.6 echo
         - The echo command prints its arguments to the standard output:

                         $ echo Hello again.
                           Hello again.

         - The echo command is very useful for finding expansions of shell globs (“wildcards” such as *) and variables (such as $HOME).

 - ### 2.4 Navigating Directories